Prince Daniel, Duke of Västergötland: Sport

+In 2022, the Karolinska Institute conferred him with an honorary doctorate for his public health advocacy.

+Health and medicine

+He is an honorary chairman of the board of the Swedish Heart-Lung Foundation and has given his name to Prince Daniel's Grant for Promising Young Researchers.

 Entrepreneurship

-Each year, Prince Daniel visits the Swedish Young Enterprise Championship.
+Each year, Daniel visits the Swedish Young Enterprise Championship.
 He is also a member of Young Enterprise's national board.

 The Prince Daniel's Fellowship project and its entrepreneurial programme were launched in January 2013.
 Prince Daniel with business leaders and entrepreneurs visits upper secondary schools, universities and university colleges around Sweden to inspire young people to get involved in entrepreneurship.
 This project is a long-term partnership between Prince Daniel and the Royal Swedish Academy of Engineering Sciences.

 Titles, styles, honours and arms

 Titles and styles

 Sweden has practised absolute primogeniture only since 1980.
-This means that Victoria is the first female heir apparent, and questions arose as to how Westling would be known after their marriage.
+This means that Victoria is the first female heir apparent, and questions arose as to how Daniel would be known after their marriage.

 When Carl XVI Gustaf married Silvia Sommerlath in 1976, he discontinued the established norm that Swedish princes must marry royalty to be eligible to inherit the throne.
 But men, royal or not, had only twice before, in the 13th and 17th centuries, obtained new title or rank as the spouse of a Swedish princess, and even three queens regnant left no clear precedent.
 Margaret (reigned 1388–1412) was the widow of Haakon VI of Norway and Christina (reigned 1632–1654) was unmarried.
-The most recent Ulrika Eleonora (reigned 1718–1720) was already married during her tenure as queen regnant: her husband, Frederick, was given the style "Royal Highness" during his tenure as consort, a style granted to him by the estates.
-Ulrika Eleonora later abdicated so her consort Frederick—who was born a prince of Hesse-Kassel—could be king.
+The most recent Ulrika Eleonora (reigned 1718–1720) was already married during her tenure as queen regnant: her husband, Frederick of Hesse-Kassel, was given the style "Royal Highness" during his tenure as consort, a style granted to him by the estates.
+Ulrika Eleonora abdicated so her consort Frederick could be king.
 In Daniel's case, the Swedes were treading on new ground.

-The Swedish Royal Court announced that Westling would become "Prince Daniel" and "Duke of Västergötland", corresponding in form to the style used by previous Swedish princes, including Victoria's younger brother Prince Carl Philip, Duke of Värmland, i.e. Prince + Given name + Duke of Province.
+The Swedish Royal Court announced that Daniel would become "Prince Daniel" and "Duke of Västergötland", corresponding in form to the style used by previous Swedish princes, including Victoria's younger brother Prince Carl Philip, Duke of Värmland, i.e. Prince + Given name + Duke of Province.

-As was further announced in May 2010, on his wedding day Westling was made a prince of Sweden and was granted the style Royal Highness, making him an official member of the Swedish royal family and on par with other senior members of the royal family, such as Prince Carl Philip, Princess Madeleine and Princess Lilian.
-At Stockholm Cathedral, he was also then made a knight of the Royal Order of the Seraphim and already wore its badge and ribbon upon emerging after the ceremony.
+As was further announced in May 2010, on his wedding day Daniel was made a prince of Sweden and was granted the style Royal Highness, making him an official member of the Swedish royal family and on par with other senior members of the royal family, such as Prince Carl Philip, Princess Madeleine and Princess Lilian.
+At Stockholm Cathedral, he was also then made a knight of the Royal Order of the Seraphim.

 Since his marriage, Daniel has been styled as "His Royal Highness Prince Daniel, Duke of Västergötland".
 He added the surname of the Swedish royal family, Bernadotte, making his full legal name Olof Daniel Westling Bernadotte.
 When referring to both him and his wife, they are called the Crown Princess Couple (Kronprinsessparet).